A great 'prepare ahead' healthy meal for the whole family - Mexican Sang Choy Bau! https://t.co/HaABEh40OA

 97% fat-free

-Only low-fat foods with 3 per cent fat or less can make this claim - see next item.
+Label_example_fat_free_stockThis really means that the food contains 3 per cent fat (or 2 per cent or 1 per cent).
+But saying it the other way around makes it sound healthier for you!
 Technically only foods that are 97 per cent, 98 per cent and 99 per cent fat-free can make this claim.

 Fat-free

-For a food to claim that it's "fat-free" it must have less than 0.15 per cent fat.
+For a food to claim that it's "fat-free", it must have less than 0.15 per cent fat.
 This is usually a red-herring.
-It's put on foods that never had any fat anyway like confectionery, to draw your attention away from the amount of sugar it contains.
+It's put on foods that never had any fat anyway, like confectionery, to draw your attention away from the amount of sugar it contains.

 Examples: boiled sweets, marshmallows, gelato, sorbet, ice blocks, yoghurts, salad dressings.